There are hiking trails located within steps of downtown Aspen, there is literally a hike for every age and ability!

 Find even more trails with Aspen Trail Finder, a locally built resource for hiking, biking, and running outdoors in the entire Roaring Fork Valley.

 Want to visit the US Forest Service Office in Aspen?
-For summer 2015 it will be located at the base of Aspen Highlands in the Highland’s Ticket Office, conveniently located on the Roaring Fork Transit Authority (RFTA) free bus route.
+During summer months it is located at the base of Aspen Highlands in the Highland’s Ticket Office, conveniently located on the Roaring Fork Transit Authority (RFTA) free bus route.

 Rio Grande Trail (EASY)